SS Main Office: Formation

-The office traces its origins to 1931 when the SS created the SS-Amt to serve as an SS Headquarters staff overseeing the various units of the Allgemeine-SS (General SS).
+The office traces its origins to 1931 when the SS created the SS-Amt to serve as an SS Headquarters staff overseeing the various units of the Allgemeine SS (General SS).
 In 1933, after the Nazi Party came to power, the SS-Amt was renamed the SS-Oberführerbereichen and placed in command of all SS units within Nazi Germany.
 Its leaders were Ernst Bach (December 1932 to June 1933), Siegfried Seidel-Dittmarsch (June 1933 to February 1934) and Curt Wittje (from February 1934).
 This agency then became the SS-HA on January 30, 1935.
-The organization oversaw the Allgemeine-SS, concentration camps, the SS-Verfügungstruppe (Special-purpose troops), and the Grenzschutz (Border Control regiments).
+The organization oversaw the Allgemeine SS, concentration camps, the SS-Verfügungstruppe (Special-purpose troops), and the Grenzschutz (Border Control regiments).

-During the late 1930s, the power of the SS-HA continued to grow becoming the largest and most powerful office of the SS, managing nearly all aspects of the paramilitary organization.
+During the late 1930s, the power of the SS-HA continued to grow becoming the largest and most powerful office of the SS, managing nearly all aspects of the paramilitary organisation.
 This included the SS officer schools (SS-Junker Schools), physical training, communication, SS garrisons, logistics and support.
 Shortly after the outbreak of World War II in Europe, the SS-Verfügungstruppe expanded rapidly becoming the Waffen-SS in 1940.
-By this time, the office of the SS-Hauptamt could no longer administer the entire SS organization.
-As a result, the SS-HA was downsized losing much of its pre-war power to the SS Führungshauptamt (SS Leadership Main Office; SS-FHA) and the main offices of the Allgemeine-SS, such as the Reich Security Main Office.
+By this time, the office of the SS-Hauptamt could no longer administer the entire SS organisation and had to relinquish much of its responsibilities.
+As a result, the SS-HA was downsized losing much of its pre-war power to the SS Führungshauptamt (SS Leadership Main Office; SS-FHA) and the main offices of the Allgemeine SS, such as the Reich Security Main Office.

-Recruiting members for the Waffen-SS was handled through the SS-HA and its chief, Berger.
+Recruiting members for the Waffen-SS was handled through the SS-HA and its chief, Gottlob Berger.
 This caused overlapping jurisdiction and friction with the SS-FHA.
 Berger's SS-HA had a problematic relationship with the SS-FHA, which was responsible for organising, training and equipping the Waffen-SS.
 The SS-FHA wanted the Waffen-SS to be a small elite corps, but Berger and Himmler knew that Adolf Hitler needed as many divisions as possible, even if that meant some Waffen-SS formations would be of lesser quality.
 During the early war years, to meet the high casualty rates and expansion of Waffen-SS field divisions, members of the Allgemeine SS were used for compulsory recruitment drives by the SS-HA for both the Waffen-SS and the SS-Totenkopfverbände.
 The General SS members were especially seen as well suited for duty at the Nazi concentration camps and extermination camps.
 From 1942, forward, other personnel working for SS organisations were also drafted into the Waffen-SS to meet its manpower needs.

-Organization
+Organisation

 In 1940 the SS-Hauptamt remained responsible for SS administrative matters such as manpower allocation, supplies, personnel transfers, and promotions.

 The SS-HA had 11 departments (Ämter or Amtsgruppen):